LOGIC

 Learning Objectives

 By the end of the course, you should be competent with the formal methods introduced from Chapter 1 through to Chapter 6, section 2 of the textbook.
-If you have mastered these concepts you will be well-positioned to appreciate the significance of formal logic as a benchmark for argumentative rigor in fields as diverse as philosophy, law, mathematics, and science.
+If you have mastered the concepts underlying these methods you will be well-positioned to appreciate the significance of formal logic as a benchmark for argumentative rigor in fields as diverse as philosophy, law, mathematics, and science.
 You will also be in a position to understand the foundational role of logic for technological developments in computing hardware and software design.

 Textbook and Website